-LG V30s Might Get An AI Camera Upgrade But It May Not Be Enough To Save The Company’s Mobile Division
+LG V30s Might Get An AI Camera Upgrade, But It May Not Be Enough To Save The Company’s Mobile Division

 LG mobile fans might see an upgraded version of the V30 at the 2018 Mobile World Congress.
 The updated version, dubbed the LG V30s, may sport an AI camera with a new feature.
-The LGV30s might give the Korean tech company a fighting chance against its mobile rivals, like the Samsung.
+The LGV30s might give the Korean tech company a fighting chance against its mobile rivals, like Samsung.

-Rumors of the upgraded LG V30—aka the LG V30s—was first reported by Phone Radar.
+Rumors of the upgraded LG V30, aka the LG V30s, was first reported by Phone Radar.
 According to the site, the new smartphone’s main upgrades will focus on its camera.

 The LG V30s might come with an AI camera which will work in tandem with the company’s new camera feature.
-The new LG handset will reportedly introduce LG Lens to the world which performs similarly to Bixby vision seen on the Samsung Galaxy S8 and Note 8 or the Google Lens on the Pixel 2.
+The new LG handset will reportedly introduce the LG Lens to the world, which performs similarly to Bixby vision, seen on the Samsung Galaxy S8 and Note 8, or the Google Lens on the Pixel 2.

-Bixby Vision allows phone users to translate text in pictures and use their photographs to shop for items among other cool features, reported Android Central.
+Bixby Vision allows phone users to translate text in pictures and use their photographs to shop for items, among other cool features, reported Android Central.
 The LG Lens attempts to expand on the central concepts of Bixby vision.
 LG’s version can scan bar and QR codes and give consumers a direct link to the items they want to purchase or links featuring similar products.

 Saving LG Smartphones